SHIP HARBOR TRAIL

 The Ship Harbor Trailhead is located along the looping Route 102A southeast of Bass Harbor roughly half a mile west of the Wonderland Trailhead; this is the "quiet side" of Mount Desert Island, west of Somes Sound.
 The small parking area is clearly marked and is usually full in mid-afternoon in the summer months, but some extra roadside parking spots are available.

-Approaching the shoreline along the Ship Harbor Trail (Acadia National Park) -- © 2013 Joe Braun Photography
+Ship Harbor Trail photo (Acadia National Park) -- © 2013 Joe Braun Photography

 Soon enough, the trail reaches the ocean and it's time for random exploration of the rocky shoreline.
 Children and adults of all ages enjoy wandering and relaxing along the coast and examining the various tidepools.
 (A smartphone app like "Tide Chart" is very useful for determining low tide.)
 Please tread lightly when hunting for life in the tidepools; this is a popular spot and humans can have a negative impact here.
 When you have had your fill, return the way you came.
 Note: For an optional longer hike, you can continue hiking east around the bay to join up with the nearby Wonderland Trail.